 To tell you the truth… I had no idea!
 I had no clue there was a difference in wheat that could be purchased, other than whether it was hard or soft wheat.

-He was then kind enough to email me later with the link to a very interesting article explaining the difference between feed and seed grain.
+He was then kind enough to email me later with a very interesting article explaining the difference between feed and seed grain.
 After reading it I became very concerned that I didn’t know what type of wheat we’d stocked up on.
 I’d told the lady at the mill that I planned on grinding it myself… surely she would tell me if I was getting the wrong kind!
 But then again, you never know.
 She may not have known the difference either.

 Basically what I learned after reading the article is that “seed” grain is meant for being planted, and is often treated with insecticides and fungicides.
 It is NOT safe for people (or animals) to eat.